-Some people experience remorse over their actions or inactions while a loved one was around.
-To be able to recall their loved one lovingly at other times, a grieving person should be encouraged by a grief counselor to let go of the guilt or even allow themselves to forget about them for a short while.
+Some people experience remorse over their actions or inactions while a loved one is around.
+To recall their loved one lovingly at other times, a grieving person should be encouraged by a grief counselor to let go of the guilt or even allow themselves to forget about them for a short while.

 Benefits of Grief Counselling

-You may benefit from grief counselling in several ways, including the following:
+You may benefit from grief counseling in several ways, including the following:

 - Limiting emotional and physical symptoms